bhat0155/netflix-gpt/README.md

 // build the header, add it in login page and then create login form.
 Make it interactive with respect to sign out.

+// Add validation to the form
+    - add eventlistner to button
+    - add the validation logic inside utils
+        - if string is returned, it means error
+        - if null is returned, this means no error.
+        - we can extract the value of email and pw by creating a reference using useref hook.
+        - useRef give reference of the inputbox in the form of an object

+// building the authentication